One of the advantages of living and studying in Brighton is that there are so many places of interest within a quick walk of the city centre.

 Only the Falmer and Moulsecoomb campuses have car parks.
 There is no parking available at Varley Park except for students with disabilities.
 There is no student parking available at the Grand Parade campus.

-If you park on a university site you will need to obtain a parking permit from the premises office.
+If you park on a university site you will need to obtain a parking permit from the Parking and Transport office.

 Please note that university car parks get very full and parking cannot be guaranteed.
 Because of this, students in halls are strongly discouraged from bringing cars.
 Find out more in our guide to Living in halls (page 10, rules and regulations).